HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 --namespace sd
 ```

-2. Set the `ServiceAccount` fields on your own custom values file or in the --set parameters `helm install` command:
+2. Set the `ServiceAccount` fields in your custom values file or in the --set parameters `helm install` command:
 ```
 # values-file.yaml
 serviceAccount: